Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 Firstly, we note that the Company has NOT announced “in-transit” vehicles this quarter.
 This is the first time the Company has deviated from its practice of disclosing in-transit deliveries in the recent past.
 Note also that we have already noted Tesla is dipping in to the in-transit well to make it appear that its deliveries are meeting guidance when in actuality they do not appear to be.

 Given the Company’s arguably ongoing history of misleading investors, not announcing vehicles-in-transit likely means that Tesla missed the guidance once again.
-The demand problem and the inventory build out are worse than they appears to be.
+The demand problem and the inventory build-out are worse than they appears to be.

 The press release also says that: